ramonsgds/MazeRunner/README.md

 Nodes on the optimal path are highlighted in different colors, from white (starter node) to black (final node), as well as the lines connecting them.

-Two TableView show all nodes considered by the algorithms, and proves (in terms of number of nodes considered) that A* is at least as fast as Dijkstra to reach the final node.
+Two TableView show all nodes considered by the algorithms, and proves (in terms of number of nodes considered) that A* Search (with the chosen heuristics) is always at least as fast as Dijkstra to reach the final node.